Michelle Carter Released From Prison After Manslaughter Conviction in Texting Suicide Case

 Last week, Jonathan Darling—a spokesman for the sheriff's office in Bristol County, Mass.—told E!
 News Carter was tentatively set to be released on Jan.
 23. due to good behavior.

 "Good behavior means a number of things–inmates can earn up to 10 days every month off their sentence for doing things like attending programs, having a job inside the jail, not fighting with other inmates or staff or not causing any trouble.
 It's called good behavior," Darling told E!
 News at the time.
 "Michelle has earned enough time off her sentence to be able to end her sentence on January 23rd.
 She's attended programs, she's had a job, she's been polite to our staff and volunteers and she gets along with the inmates.
-There have been no disciplinary problems with her whatsoever and she's been a model inmate in here at Bristol County. [re her job] She was working in the kitchen serving meals, she wasn't involved in the cooking but she was serving the food."
+There have been no disciplinary problems with her whatsoever and she's been a model inmate in here at Bristol County.
+[As for her job], she was working in the kitchen serving meals.
+She wasn't involved in the cooking, but she was serving the food."